MasonPaddie/Go/README.md

 ## Game Page

-Upon pressing start game, you will be taken to this screen pictured below which consists of the:
+Upon pressing start game, you will be taken to this screen pictured below which consists of the: <br>
-Call game button: ends the game and compute the score Move count button: displays the move count on each piece on screen How to play button: link to README
+Call game button: ends the game and compute the score <br>
+Move count button: displays the move count on each piece on screen <br>
+How to play button: link to README <br>
-Exit game button: Returns to home screen
+Exit game button: Returns to home screen <br>

 To place a piece, click on any of the intersections where a grey buttons appears when hovered over it.